SnapXL/SnapX/packaging/flathub/README.md

 ## Important for developers

-After you're done with your changes, you should go into the root of this repository and run `./build.sh clean`.
-This will get rid of the builddir, flatpak bundles, repos, etc. This is needed because on my machine, all these nested directories makes your code editors very very unhappy.
-At least on VSCode.
+After you're done with your changes, you should `sudo rm -rf export repo builddir .flatpak-builder`.
+This is needed because on my machine, all these nested directories makes your code editors very very unhappy.
+At least on Rider.

 ## Note